What Does Liberalism Mean? The Origin and Types of Liberalism

 - Western Marxist Socialism: The ideology of Marx’s non-militant followers.
 It is a version of socialism that is socially minded and not radically minded.

 “Socialism” vs “Communism” | Etymosemanticology.
-A video that describes honestly the actual ideology in which Marxism is based.
-From an honest and non-Red-scare viewpoint it makes sense as to why it must always be a part of any conversation about the evolution of liberalism and conservatism.
+A video that honestly describes the ideology on which Marxism is based.
+From an honest and non-Red-scare viewpoint, it makes sense as to why it must always be a part of any conversation about the evolution of liberalism and conservatism.